 Types of incidents to report

-Workplace incidents can affect all areas of performance, including safety, productivity, customer relations, quality, and more.
-Here are some examples of different types of incidents you should report:
+Workplace incidents can impact every part of performance, including safety, productivity, customer relations, and quality.
+Therefore, you should report the following types of incidents:

 - Injuries and illnesses like breaks, fractures, respiratory issues, heat stress, etc.